LispCookbook/cl-cookbook/gui.md

 interface **fully interactively** and we can run the GUI **remotely** from the core app.

-So, Tk isn't fancy, but it is an used and proven GUI toolkit (and programming language) still used in the industry.
+So, Tk isn't fancy, but it is a used and proven GUI toolkit (and programming language) still used in the industry.
 It can be a great choice to quickly create simple GUIs, to leverage its ease of deployment, or when stability is required.